thebasitguy/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art,.
 6-size.c - prints the size of various types on the computer it is compiled and run on.
 100-intel - generates the assembly code (Intel syntax) of a C code and save it in an output file.
+101-quote.c - prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19.